oceanshowers3/Matplotlib-Mouse-SCC/README.md

 # Matplotlib-Mouse-SCC

-## Matplotlib and Python code that does the following:
+## Python/Matplotlib code that does the following:

 - Before beginning the analysis, check the data for any mouse ID with duplicate time points and remove any data associated with that mouse ID.